OGGM/partitioning/README.rst

     print('Hintereisferner is divided into', hef.n_divides, 'parts.')

-You can now use OGGM again.
-The following lines compute the centerlines and plot the result.
+With the following lines OGGM compute the centerlines and plot the result.

 .. code-block:: python